-On the other hand, during 2023, no penalties were imposed on the Company as a result of violations committed during the year, including violations and sanctions imposed because of non-compliance with the implementation of any of principals or provisions of QFMA Governance Code.
+On the other hand, during the year 2024, and pursuant to the decision of the Accounting Committee in the violation attributed to Gulf International Services Company, the company was warned and a financial penalty of one million Qatari riyals was imposed for the company's violation of the provisions of Clause No. (3) of Article (5) of the Board of Directors of the Qatar Financial Markets Authority's Decision No. (5) of 2016 issuing the Governance Code for Companies and Legal Entities Listed in the Main Market.
+The company has appealed the aforementioned committee's decision and taken the relevant legal measures.
+Other than that, no penalties were imposed on the Company as a result of violations committed during the year, including violations and sanctions imposed because of non-compliance with the implementation of any of principals or provisions of QFMA Governance Code.
 In addition, there were no settlements of any actual, pending, or threatened litigation during this period against the Company, and that there are no unasserted claims and assessments to be probable of assertion.